rshaw5/laravel-phpunit-feature-action/README.md

 # Laravel PHPUnit Action
-A GitHub action to run your Laravel project's PHPUnit test suite.
+A GitHub action to run your Laravel project's PHPUnit test suite within the `Feature` directory.

 ## Usage
 You can quickly start using this on your Laravel projects to run your test suite whenever a new commit is pushed with a file like the following placed in `.github/workflows/test.yml`